Languages of Sweden: Dalecarlian

 The Dalecarlian dialect group of Dalarna County varies significantly, ranging from the variations in the northwest of the county similar to the neighboring East Norwegian Østerdalsmål dialect to versions more similar to Swedish.
 The Älvdalen Municipality has a population of about 1,500 speakers of the Elfdalian Dalecarlian dialect.

 Gutnish

 Modern Gutnish or Gotlandic exists as a spoken language in Gotland and Fårö.
 While influenced by Swedish, Gutnish is descended from Old Gutnish, which evolved as a separate branch of Old Norse.

 Jämtlandic

 Spoken mainly in Jämtland, but with a scattered speaker population throughout the rest of Sweden, Jämtlandic or Jämska is a West Scandinavian language and part of the Norrland sockenmål with 95% lexical similarity to Norwegian and Swedish, but is generally more archaic.
 It has a native speaker population of 30,000.

 Scanian

-Spoken in the Swedish province of Scania, Scanian is considered by some a dialect of Danish, and the related Bornholmsk dialect spoken on the Baltic island of Bornholm, is considered an East Danish dialect.
-Historically, Bornholmsk and Scanian split after Denmark ceded Scania to Sweden in 1658.
+Spoken in the Swedish province of Scania, Scanian is today generally considered by Swedish linguists to be part of the South Swedish dialect group.
+It was historically considered by some a dialect of Danish.